hydrargyrum/attic/README.rst

 * univisible: tweak Unicode combinations and visualize them
 * vhd: visual hex dump, splitting at newlines, not fixed-width lines
 * wakeonwan: wake remote machines with Wake-on-WAN
+* wallpaper-curtain: show an image with low-opacity on top of other windows
 * xephyr-run-cmd: run a Xephyr server and run a command in it (like xvfb-run)

 For more info, see also: http://indigo.re